orgmycology/astropy_report/sections/4_improving_participation.md

 ### Complexity and Technical Skill

-Many responses centered around the sheer complexity of the Astropy software stack, and how that itself was a barrier to entry.
+Many responses centred around the sheer complexity of the Astropy software stack, and how that itself was a barrier to entry.
 Others noted that tools and procedures to make developer's lives better are often not always better for the newcomer.

 > Astropy is huge.
 The project is very daunting to find a place to contribute.

-> Contributing code to Astropy takes a relatively high degree oftechnical skill.
+> Contributing code to Astropy takes a relatively high degree of technical skill.
 That makes it more accessible to people who have the free time or resources to acquire that skill.

 > I haven\'t tried very hard, but it is sometimes staggering how much complexity goes into contributing to Astropy.
 I gather that the main dev team is aware of this and is thoughtful about improving accessibility.